0xADE1A1DE/AssemblyLine/tools/README.md

             Output is similar to `objdump`: Byte-wise delimited by space and linebreaks after 7 bytes.
             If -c is given, the chunks are delimited by '|' and each chunk is on one line.
     ```
-1. The above call will output some machine code in the hexadecimal format given `path/to/file.asm`.
+1. The above call will output machine code in the hexadecimal format given `path/to/file.asm`.

 #### Print assembled machine code to a file